smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/07-Cloud-Run-CD/README.md

 But there are still some errors that will only be visible once your container is in production:

-In order to understand what is going on, there are two options.
+In order to understand what is going on, there are two options:

-### Have a look at the build history
+### Option 1: check the build history

 If your service fails to start, you may want to verify that the image build properly.